gdxz123/PictureConfusion4iOS/README.md

 # PictureConfusion4iOS
-  make picture resource confusion for iOS APP when you need to make spam app
+  confuse picture resource for iOS APP when you need to make spam app

 # TODO List
   1. folder recursive call